Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

 To summarize, let’s review the chief financial benefits of a reverse mortgage.

-- Eliminates monthly mortgage payment requirement
+- Eliminates monthly mortgage payment requirement (Borrower must still pay taxes, insurances, and maintain the home.)

 - Frees up cash flow for other needs, such as healthcare, long-term care, repair and maintenance of a home, and retirement travel